bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 84°
-- broken clouds
+- clear sky
 - 68% humidity
-- 10 mph wind
+- 12 mph wind
 - 0.14 inches of precipitation in the past 24 hours

 ## Temperature History